Jokeren/hpctoolkit-gpu-samples/nvdisasm_test/cfg/README.md

     "vecAdd":exit4:e -> ".L_4":entry:n [style=solid];
     "vecAdd":exit5:e -> ".L_4":entry:n [style=solid];

-For instance, in the above block, `exit0-5` labels are missing in the instructions (label).
+For instance, in the above block, `exit0-5` labels are missing in the instructions.

 ### Usage